2008 Miami Dolphins season: Week 2: at Arizona Cardinals

-With the loss, the Dolphins fell to 0–2 and have lost their 5th straight game to NFC Opponents.
+With the loss, the Dolphins fell to 0–2 and lost their 5th straight game to NFC Opponents.

 Week 3: at New England Patriots

 The Dolphins headed to Foxboro to face the Division rival New England Patriots.
 Little did New England know that they would be a test for an offensive formation concocted as the Dolphins coaching staff wanted to put running backs Ricky Williams and Ronnie Brown onto the field at the same time.
 David Lee thus revealed the Wildcat to the NFL.
 Ronnie Brown would take direct snaps and keep it himself or hand it of to another back.
-The Dolphins decimated the Patriots all day with the Wildcat offense for a 38–13 victory as they put a dent in the Patriots' 21-game regular season winning streak and went on their bye week at 1–2.
+The Patriots came in with a 21 game regular season winning streak, and had the home field advantage against a Dolphins team which sported a 1-17 record since the start of the previous season.
+As such, the Pats were 12.5 point favorites.
+In an absolute shocker, the Dolphins decimated the Patriots all day with the Wildcat offense for a 38–13 victory as they put a dent in the Patriots' 21-game regular season winning streak and went on their bye week at 1–2.
 This was the last time the Dolphins beat the Patriots on the road until 2019.